nihalshaikh-analyst/NYC-TLC-Data-Understanding-EDA-Statistical-Regression-ML-Models/README.md

 **3.Use descriptive statistics to learn more about the data.**

 **4Create and run a regression model.**

+## Step by step Process
+1.Ready to answer questions and yield insights

+2.Ready for visualizations

+3.Ready for future hypothesis testing and statistical methods

+The purpose of this project is to investigate and understand the data provided.

+The goal is to use a dataframe contructed within Python, perform a cursory inspection of the provided dataset, and inform team members of your findings.

+This activity has three parts:

+- Part 1: Understand the situation

+Prepare to understand and organize the provided taxi cab dataset and information.
+- Part 2: Understand the data

+Create a pandas dataframe for data learning, future exploratory data analysis (EDA), and statistical activities.

+Compile summary information about the data to inform next steps.

+- Part 3: Understand the variables

+Use insights from your examination of the summary data to guide deeper investigation into specific variables.

+## Build dataframe
+Create a pandas dataframe for data learning, and future exploratory data analysis (EDA) and statistical activities.

+Code the following,

+- import pandas as pd. pandas is used for buidling dataframes.

+- import numpy as np. numpy is imported with pandas

+- df = pd.read_csv('Datasets\NYC taxi data.csv')

+Note: pair the data object name "df" with pandas functions to manipulate data, such as df.groupby().

+- Regarding fare amount, the distribution is worth considering.
+The maximum fare amount is a much larger value ($1000) than the 25-75       percent range of values.
+Also, it's questionable how there are negative values for fare amount.
+Regarding trip distance, most rides are   between 1-3 miles, but the maximum is over 33 miles.

+- The values align with our earlier data discovery, where we noticed that the longest rides are approximately 33 miles.

+- Yes, the first two values are significantly higher than the others.

+- The most expensive rides are not necessarily the longest ones.

+- After looking at the dataset, the two variables that are most likely to help build a predictive model for taxi ride fares are total_amount and trip_distance because those variables show a picture of a taxi cab ride.

 Any query reach out nihalshaikh.analyst@gmail.com